Strategy & Planning 🗺️

 4. It’ll give results in 1-30 days – not something super long-term like SEO

-5. FB groups and cold emails fall into this group
+6. Becoming the resident expert in a forum answering questions and cold emails fall into this group

 Recommended read: 4 Steps to Come Up With A Brand Name - And How We Picked “Ignore No More”